abarax/resume/resume.md

 - Wrote message parsing code of legacy airline messaging standards using the Java parser generator ANTLR.
 - Lead the design and implementation of user interface components, which forged a new understanding on the operational support that projects should provide within Virgin Australia.
 This lead to a vast reduction in complexity of maintenance and testing of the system.
 - Coordinated efforts between the Virgin and Sydney Airport teams to ensure successful delivery of the project to production.
-- Conducted numerous "whiteboard" design presentations to interested stakeholders within Virgin Australia.
+- Conducted numerous "white board" design presentations to interested stakeholders within Virgin Australia.
 - Took part in critical meetings as a representative of Virgin Australia to external third parties including Brisbane Airport Corporation and Sydney Airport Corporation Ltd.

 ***Staff Travel Project***